 Shop around.
 Compare insurance options from different providers to make sure you're not paying too much for insurance.
 Insureon provides an easy way to achieve this with our free online application.

 Choose a high deductible.
 You can customize your insurance policy to save money, such as by choosing a higher deductible or lower policy limits.

 Avoid claims.
 Finally, take steps to reduce your business's risks.
 Prompt cleanup of spills, the elimination of clutter, and bright lighting can help customers and employees avoid accidents, which helps keep your premiums low.

 The policies you need depend on the specifics of your business, such as whether you drive for work or have a client who requires a certain type of coverage.

 Business interruption insurance: This policy covers financial losses if your business is forced to close temporarily due to a fire or extreme weather.
 It can often be added to a business owner's policy.

-Hired and non-owned auto insurance: An HNOA policy provides liability protection for sole proprietors who drive their own vehicle for work, or a leased or rented vehicle.
+Hired and non-owned auto insurance: An HNOA policy provides liability protection for sole proprietors and other self-employed business owners who drive their own vehicle for work, or a leased or rented vehicle.